chocolateboy/Hash-Fold/README.md

 passed to the [`on_object`](#on_object) callback.

-It is passed each value encountered while traversing a hashref and returns true for all references (e.g.  regexps, globs, objects &c.) apart from unblessed arrayrefs and unblessed hashrefs, and false for all other values (i.e. unblessed hashrefs, unblessed arrayrefs, and non-references).
+It is passed each value encountered while traversing a hashref and returns true for all references (e.g.  regexps, globs, objects etc.) apart from unblessed arrayrefs and unblessed hashrefs, and false for all other values (i.e. unblessed hashrefs, unblessed arrayrefs, and non-references).